 - Getty Institute

-- Arts in the News
+- Arts in The News

 - Education Points

-Arts education prepares students for the workplace.
+Arts education prepares students to work in the workplace.

 There are many well-paying, interesting job opportunities in the arts, or that use an arts background in the technology/communications and entertainment industries and in education.

-Arts education prepares students for college.
+Arts education prepares students to go to college.